Funhouse: Common features

-Although some walkthroughs were given unique names, like Aladdin's Castle (Riverview Park in Chicago), Magic Carpet (Crystal Beach, Ontario) or Riverboat (Palisades Park, New Jersey), many were still labelled Fun House, and regardless of the official name the public generally referred to them that way.
+Although some walkthroughs were given unique names, like Aladdin's Castle (Riverview Park in Chicago, Illinois), Magic Carpet (Crystal Beach Park, Crystal Beach, Ontario, Canada) or Riverboat (Palisades Park, New Jersey), many were still labelled Fun House, and regardless of the official name, the public generally referred to them that way.

-Many traditional fun houses were removed after parks created walk-throughs.
+Many traditional fun houses were removed after parks created walkthroughs.
 Some became dilapidated and were torn down.
 A few burned down; they were nearly all wood-frame buildings with extensive electrical wiring.
 Those that remained were all at traditional local amusement parks and died when those parks closed due to competition from new theme parks.
-No theme park ever created a traditional free-form stay-all-day fun house, but theme parks sometimes developed the walk-through attraction to new, high-tech heights.
+No theme park ever created a traditional freeform stay-all-day fun house, but some modern theme parks developed the walk-through attraction to new, high-tech heights.
 A few traditional fun houses are still operating in Europe and Australia.

-Related, but with somewhat different history, are walk-through haunted houses and mirror mazes, although the latter are sometimes labelled fun houses.
+Related, but with a somewhat different history, are walk-through haunted houses and mirror mazes, although the latter are sometimes labelled fun houses.